TheCodingTerminal/BeatsOfSorting/README.md

 # BeatsOfSorting
-A program to visualise and audiblize sort algorithms.
+A program to visualise and audiblize sorting algorithms.
 Implemented in java, using JavaFX.

 ## Build and Run